902 Infantry Brigade: History

 The 1st Infantry Battalion of the 21st Regimental Combat Team was formed on 22 September 1950 by the regent, Rangsit Prayurasakdi, under executive of Prime Minister Plaek Phibunsongkhram, at the request of United Nations Command (UNC).

 Its purpose was to help the US-led United Nations Forces fight the Korean People's Army (KPA) and the Chinese People's Volunteers (CPV) in the Korean War.
 Keeping the justice and the peace of the world was the founding mission of this order.
 After the war, on 1 August 1955, the group was transferred into Bangkok area.

 On 1 August 1959, it changed a status to the 1st Infantry Battalion of 21st Infantry Regiment, Queen Sirikit's Guard, and on 31 July 1968, moved the base to the Fort Nawamintharachini at Chonburi Province.
 On 1 October 2011, its unit strength changed from a three infantry battalion to a one mechanized infantry battalion and two elites infantry battalion.

+During the 2025 Cambodia-Thailand conflict, the brigade was involved in offensive operations.
+After the passing of Queen Sirikit, King Vajiralongkorn changed the names of 18 King's Guard's Units, including changing the 21st Infantry Brigade, Queen Sirikit's Guards to 902 Infantry Brigade, King's Royal Guard effective from 28th of January 2026.